- » Key resources and services

 - improve the quality of care, the quality of life and outcomes of chronic disease

-- examine the impact, utility and effectiveness of the Federal Governments Closing the gap chronic disease package elements within partner primary care services, with a view to maximising benefits for patients and informing policy development
+- examine the impact, utility and effectiveness of the Federal Governments Closing the gap chronic disease package elements within partner primary care services, with a view to maximising benefit for patients and informing policy development

 - develop a cadre of Indigenous primary care researchers with the skills and support to contribute to their communities needs in chronic disease into the future.

-Australian Primary Health Care Research Institute
+South Australia Health Medical Research Institute

 Report broken link